 Managed by | Updated .

-The Funnelback indexer includes built in support for the splitting of XML files on a set element path.
+The Funnelback indexer includes built in support for the splitting of XML files using a specified X-Path.

 After splitting, each record matched by the element path will be indexed as a separate document within Funnelback.

 Method: XML processing options (Funnelback 15.14 and newer)